SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 - To create files that support SFe, you will need:
     - The SFe format, compatibility, and program specifications
     - E-mu's provided documents for SF 2.04 ([sfspec24.pdf](https://freepats.zenvoid.org/sf2/sfspec24.pdf))
-    - The Werner SF3 specification ([draft by FluidSynth](https://github.com/FluidSynth/fluidsynth/wiki/SoundFont3Format))
+    - The Werner SF3 specification ([draft by FluidSynth](https://github.com/FluidSynth/fluidsynth/wiki/SoundFont3Format)) - this will be integrated into SFe for 4.0.11 final release.
 - All features from version 2.04 will be retained.

 * * *